 Lecturer on Law

-Alan provides clients with perspective gained from extensive government service.
-He previously served as Vice Chairman of the White House Privacy and Civil Liberties Oversight Board, General Counsel of the Office of Management and Budget, General Counsel of the U.S. Department of Agriculture, and Associate Counsel to the President.
-Alan maintains an active national security clearance.
+Alan previously served in government as Vice Chairman of the White House (and then independent) Privacy and Civil Liberties Oversight Board, General Counsel of the Office of Management and Budget, General Counsel of the U.S. Department of Agriculture, and Associate Counsel to the President.
+He maintains a national security clearance.

 In addition to leading Sidley’s highly ranked “Privacy and Data Security” practice, as rated by Chambers Global and Chambers USA, Alan is ranked by Chambers in its first tier of Privacy and Data Security practitioners.
 Chambers USA has described Alan as a “true ‘ambassador’ for the privacy sector” who “attracts praise for his deep knowledge of the field.
 Interviewees stress that ‘he gives invaluable advice’ and is known to be a strong litigator.
 He also earns plaudits for his regulatory compliance and data protection policy expertise.”
 He has been named as a leading international Internet and E-Commerce Lawyer in Who’s Who Legal.
 Alan was also named to Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement and academic involvement.
 The Washingtonian has named Alan one of Washington, D.C.’s Best Lawyers: Cybersecurity, and the National Law Journal named him a “Cyber Security Trailblazer.”